Qalb Loze: Church

 Gertrude Bell, the intrepid Middle Eastern diplomat, explorer and archaeologist, described this church as "...the beginning of a new chapter in the architecture of the world.
 The fine and simple beauty of Romanesque was born in North Syria."
 Since Gertrude Bell's visit in the early 1900s, the town has grown, and the church is now surrounded by modern houses.

+The church was in a state of neglect for many years, even being used as a livestock stable from 2014 to 2016.
+In 2022 the church was cleaned of debris and trash, and destroyed or damaged parts of the floor were restored.

 World Heritage Status

 The site was inscribed by UNESCO as a World Heritage Site in 2011 as a part of the "Ancient Villages of Northern Syria" listing.

 The church, with its "twin tower flanking the rose window" may have been an inspiration for aspects of the design of the Notre-Dame de Paris.

 Syrian civil war

 During the ongoing Syrian civil war, the Druze inhabitants of Qalb Loze have refrained from participating in the fighting between opposition rebels and government forces.
 This is partially due to the fears of being involved in the civil strife and the insistence of rebel leaders that they remain neutral.
 Relations between the village's residents and the Sunni Muslim majority in the area are strong and most oppose the government of Bashar al-Assad.
 Qalb Loze has provided a safe haven for Druze deserters from the Syrian Army, clinics for wounded rebels, and shelter for local refugees fleeing the violence in their towns and villages.
 However, on June 10, 2015, 20 Druze were massacred there by the Nusra Front.

-Since August of 2021, a faction of Tahrir al-Sham called Katibat al-Ghuraba al-Turkistan started occupying the area.
+Since August 2021, a faction of Tahrir al-Sham called Katibat al-Ghuraba al-Turkistan started occupying the area.